MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Enter the account length.

     > [!NOTE]
-    > You won’t be able to shorten the account length after you’ve entered transactions.
+    > You won't be able to shorten the account length after you've entered transactions.

 1. Enter the number of segments in the accounts.